31 min read

 How do I protect my organisation against ClickFix?

-The most effective defence combines three measures: restrict PowerShell and script execution for non-administrative users through Group Policy or WDAC, train employees that legitimate verification prompts never require running system commands, and deploy detection rules for ClickFix execution patterns.
+The most effective defence combines three measures: restrict PowerShell and script execution for non-administrative users through Group Policy or WDAC, train employees to question the flow when a familiar workflow takes an unusual turn rather than just recognising specific tools, and deploy detection rules for ClickFix execution patterns.
 Microsoft recommends building ClickFix-specific response playbooks rather than relying on generic phishing training.

 Are nation-states using ClickFix?